metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

    RUN_NAMES=[]
    SOURCE_SPACESHIP='fcm:spaceship_tr@head'

-Both of the Jinja2 variables will be overriden by the user when they execute ``rose stem`` on the command line.
+Both of the Jinja2 variables will be overridden by the user when they execute ``rose stem`` on the command line.

 The ``rose_ana_position`` app
 -----------------------------

-The final component is a ``rose ana`` app to test the position of our spaceship matches the correct output.
+The final component is a ``rose ana`` app to test whether the position of our spaceship matches the correct output.

 Create an app named ``rose_ana_position`` and paste the following into its